benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 - Research project opportunities

 ### Interactive software def'n:

-Software that _gives the appearance_ of multiple tasks making progress simultaneously.
+Software that _gives the appearance_ of multiple _active_ (in-progress)
+tasks existing simultaneously.

 ###Examples of interactive software:
 - Anything with a graphical user interface
 - Anything that talks to a network
 - Pipelines/phases (e.g. parsing a large log file)

-(A common user-level model: a single "foreground" task and any number of "background" tasks.)
+(A common model at the user interface layer: a single "foreground" task and any number of "background" tasks.)

-Another way to say interactivity: _virtual simultaneity_.  _physical
+Another way to say interactivity: _virtual simultaneity_.
+"Virtual" because for the purposes of interactivity it does not matter whether any of the tasks are ever physically executing simultaneously.
+Computers can switch between tasks at the microsecond granularity.
+This is way beyond sufficient for giving humans the illusion of simultaneity.

-simultaneity_ (a.k.a. parallelism) is using multiple processors to make a single task go faster.
+_physical simultaneity_ (a.k.a. parallelism) is using multiple
+processors to make a single task go faster.
 I'm not going to talk about parallelism today.
 Brief side note on terminology (warning: a lot of this jargon is used inconsistently by different people): Interactivity and parallelism together make up concurrency.
 A pet peeve of mine is people muddling concurrency, parallelism and interactivity together.

-A surprising fact: Interactivity is important and has existed for a long time (relative to computing as a field), yet we still do not have programming language-level frameworks for interactive software that get consensus approval from software engineers and researchers.
+A surprising fact: Interactivity is important and has existed for a long time (relative to computing as a field), yet we still do not have programming language-level frameworks for interactive software that are generally considered "right" by software engineers and researchers.
 Contrast this with primitives for non-interactive software:

 - Sequencing.
 "Do action X, then action Y"
 - Decisions.
 "Do action X or action Y, depending on condition Z"
 - Loops and recursion.
 "Repeat action X until condition Y"
 - Procedure calling.
 "Do a bunch of stuff, then come back here"
 - Exceptional case handling.
 "Try action X, but if it fails do Y"

+Quick historical perspective: Three eras of interactivity in (mainstream) computing.

-Quick historical note: The first substantial interactive software demonstration was Ivan Sutherland's Sketchpad in the mid-1960s.
+- Early research.
+The first substantial interactive software demonstration was Ivan Sutherland's Sketchpad in the mid-1960s.
+Most mainstream software was still very batch/command line.

-However, interactivity didn't go mainstream until the Macintosh and Amiga in the 1980s.
+- Desktop.
+Starting with the Macintosh and Amiga in the 1980s interactive desktop applications became mainstream.
+Interactivity existed in lots of apps, but was of modest complexity.
+  Keyboard-and-mouse UI; limited network interaction.

+- Web and mobile.  iPhone 2007  Google Maps 2005

+The consequences of the third era of interactivity are still very much working their way through the software world.

 Give away the punchline: Mainstream software today is substantially more interactive than it was 10 years ago and I believe that trend will